xcart/xcart-docs/_pages/kb_en/orders/messages/admin_experience.md

 ![order-details-mes.png]({{site.baseurl}}/attachments/ref_09pfmGGi/order-details-mes.png)

-If necessary a store admin can open a dispute on the order (e.g. to cut into the messaging between a vendor and a customer and get notifications for this conversation) by clicking the **'Open dispute'** button in the _Messages_ tab of the Order details page and close a dispute by clicking the **'Close dispute'** button respectively.
+If necessary the store admin can open a dispute on the order (e.g. to cut into the messaging between a vendor and a customer and get notifications for this conversation) by clicking the **'Open dispute'** button in the _Messages_ tab of the Order details page and close a dispute by clicking the **'Close dispute'** button respectively.

 ![open-dispute-admin.png]({{site.baseurl}}/attachments/ref_09pfmGGi/open-dispute-admin.png)